 DURK: I don't know if we can say that legally, because we haven't done the testing the FDA requires to call it hypoallergenic.
 But I will say this.
 I have a notoriously large number of allergies, and my skin gets itchy at the drop of a hat from being exposed to things.
-And New Feeling does a wonderful job of preventing that.
+And our new lotion does a wonderful job of preventing that.
 I've got really sensitive skin, in terms of getting the itchies.
-I might also add that New Feeling is a wonderful moisturizer.
+I might also add that the skin care product is a wonderful moisturizer.

 JOHN: Does this polymer actually form a moisture barrier, so it holds moisture in the skin?

 DURK: Yes it does.
 And some of the alpha hydroxy acids bind moisture as well.

 JOHN: So it's sort of like putting on a layer of artificial skin over your skin?

 DURK: That's correct.
 In fact, there are very few things in your body that have a higher molecular weight, so it forms an invisible protective shield over you.